t-taniai/SDC_CVPR2015/README.md

-# Superdifferential Cuts for Binary Energies (CVPR 2015)
+# Superdifferential Cuts for Binary Energies

 ## ABOUT THIS SOFTWARE
 This software implements the binary energy minimization method presented in